cda-tum/mqt-dasqa/README.md

 - [ ] Make it easy for user to configure which yield simulator they want to use

 - [ ] Experiment further speed up in YieldSimulator2.
-For instance, using JAX, jit, etc. The initial mask creation takes a bit time.
-Maybe the itertools.combinations can be improved; <https://stackoverflow.com/a/16008578/1893470>.
+For instance, using JAX, jit, etc. The initial mask creation takes a bit of time.
+Maybe the `itertools.combinations` can be improved, taking inspiration from <https://stackoverflow.com/a/16008578/1893470>.

 - [ ] Currently Generator is expecting a Qiskit QuantumCircuit.
 This dependency can be removed to be more generic.
 Possibly, supporting other libraries' circuits, i.e: Cirq, Q#, etc.